encode/httpx/docs/quickstart.md

 HTTPX supports Basic and Digest HTTP authentication.

-To provide Basic authentication credentials you can simply pass a 2-tuple of plaintext `str` or `bytes` objects as the `auth` argument to the request
+To provide Basic authentication credentials, pass a 2-tuple of plaintext `str` or `bytes` objects as the `auth` argument to the request
 functions: